TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 8/Acts 8.31.md

 ---

-And he said, How can I, except some one shall guide me?
-And he besought Philip to come up and sit with him.
+He said, "How can I, unless someone explains it to me?"
+He begged Philip to come up and sit with him.